Canadians trust online news, but few are willing to pay: report

 That said, only nine per cent of respondents say they have paid for online news.
 And although one in five who had not paid for news said they would consider doing so in the coming year, the percentage who did pay did not change from the previous year.

-“It’s a major concern for newspapers especially, because they are relying more on income from readers as their advertising revenue declines and as online advertising goes mostly to large digital companies like Google and Facebook.”
+“It’s a major concern for newspapers especially, because they are relying more on income from readers as their advertising revenue declines and as online advertising goes mostly to large digital companies like Google and Facebook,” says Brin.

 Newspapers say their annual ad revenues have declined 60 per cent since 2000.